emmy-codes/Star-Trek-Quiz/README.md

 Then I added the for loop which would get the answers for the current question via the answersArray variable, and then append that to the DOM.

-Finally, I created the event listener that would trigger the showQuizQuestions function which is set to listen for "click" events attached to any interactive element with the "start-game" class.
+Finally, I created the event listener that would trigger the showQuizQuestions function which is set to listen for "click" events attached to any interactive element with the "start-game" class. ((This has since been updated in bug fixes when I realised the event listener was listening to the whole window to change the questions rather than just the buttons)).

 ### Bug fixes